2025 Cryptocurrency Investor Trends Survey

 Confidence in crypto understanding is on the decline

-Eighteen percent of respondents claim to understand how cryptocurrency works "very well," down from 24% in 2022 and 22% in 2021.
-A record high 33% said they don't understand how crypto works at all, up from 19% in 2022 and 24% in 2021.
+Eleven percent of respondents claim to understand how cryptocurrency works "very well," down from 18% in 2024 and 24% in 2022.
+A record high 38% said they don't understand how crypto works at all, up from 33% in 2024 and 19% in 2022.

-Crypto owners, men, and millennials are most confident about their crypto knowledge while women and older respondents were more likely to say they have no or little understanding.
+Crypto owners, men, and millennials are most confident about their crypto knowledge, while women and older respondents were more likely to say they have no or little understanding.
 It would appear that those groups are following the wisdom of only investing in what they understand.

 Respondents who previously owned crypto but don't currently hold any may feel as though they were spurned by insufficient regulation.
-Sixty percent of those respondents don't think there's enough regulation.
+Sixty-two percent of those respondents don't think there's enough regulation.
 This is one of the few topics for which that group breaks with current crypto investors.

 The debate over cryptocurrency regulation in the United States centers on whether crypto assets can be considered securities, which would subject them to the same regulations as stocks and other securities.
 In a blow to proponents of regulation, a district court of appeals in 2023 ruled that cryptocurrency functioned as a security when sold to institutions, but not when traded on exchanges.